What is Nolvadex®(tamoxifen)?

 These are not all the possible side effects of tamoxifen.
 Patients should talk to their doctor about what to expect with treatment with tamoxifen.

 Things to know about tamoxifen

-Before starting treatment with tamoxifen, patients should talk to their doctor about all medications (prescription and over-the-counter), vitamins, and herbal supplements they are taking.
+Before starting treatment with tamoxifen, patients should talk to their doctor about all their health conditions, as well as anymedications (prescription and over-the-counter), vitamins, and herbal supplements they are taking.
 Some medications or supplements may interfere with each other and may cause side effects.2

 Before beginning tamoxifen, patients should discuss with their doctor all their health conditions, including2:

 Tamoxifen may cause harm to an unborn baby and should not be used by women who are pregnant.
-Women who can become pregnant should use effective contraception while taking tamoxifen and for at least two months after the last dose of tamoxifen.
-Patients should discuss effective contraception methods with their doctor.3
+While taking tamoxifen, men with female partners who can become pregnant, and women who can become pregnant, should both use effective contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).3

 It is not known if tamoxifen can pass into breastmilk.
-Women should not breastfeed during tamoxifen treatment.3
+Women should not breastfeed during tamoxifen treatment and for three months after the final dose of tamoxifen.3

 For more information, read the full prescribing information for Soltamox or the full prescribing information for Nolvadex.